evykassirer/notes/cs365/README.md

 Definition: L has the **pumping property** if it satisfies the condition of the lemma.

-Using P.L
+Using pumping lemma

 - to show L is not regular, it suffices to show that it does not have the pumping property.
 - <=> show that: **for any** p>=1, **there is** a string s in L of length
   |s| >= p such that **for any** decomposition s = xyz with |y| >=0 and
   |xy| <= p, **there exists** i>=0 such that x y^i z is not in L
-  - note that proving this is pretty tricky because of all the for any, there is , etc and it's easy to mix them up
+  - note that it's easy to make a mistake in these proofsbecause of all the "for any", "there is", etc and it's easy to mix them up
 - example: the 0^n 1^n language is not regular
  - for any p >= 1, we can choose s = 0^p 1^p in L
  - fix any decomposition s = xyz, such that |y| > 0 and |xy| <= p